 Message From the Pastor

-With love and gratitude from the Rev. Dr. Lael Atkinson
+With gratitude and prayerful hope from the Rev. Dr. Lael Atkinson